Kyramee/netbox-openshift/netbox/README.md

 ## Configuration

-With more then 300 configurable parameters available on this chart
+This chart contain more than 300 configurable parameters...
+Good reading! 😅

 ### Chart configuration